Fire and rescue services

 It's also a crime to intend to purchase disputed property.
 Officials may consider your possession of property pamphlets from the north as evidence of intent to purchase.

-If you cross the Green Line with documents about buying property in northern Cyprus, you could face criminal proceedings.
+You could face criminal proceedings if you cross the UN Buffer Zone with documents about buying property in northern Cyprus.

 It's illegal in both parts of Cyprus to:

-If you're planning to get married in Cyprus, check the legal requirements before you travel.
+If you plan to get married in Cyprus, check the legal requirements before travelling.

 More information: